 Approach to Consultation

 Whether informally or formally, professional consultation and clinical supervision has been a cornerstone of ethical patient care since the dawn of talk therapy.
-With a mindset of continual growth, I view consultation as an important tool in navigating the bridge between our evolving personal and professional lives.
-Whether it be a targeted, single-session consultation, ongoing clinical supervision, or postdoctoral fellowship, I view my role much as I do as a therapist and coach: I am there to help you become the best you can be.
+With a mindset of continual growth, we view consultation as an important tool in navigating the bridge between our evolving personal and professional lives.
+Whether it be a targeted, single-session consultation, ongoing clinical supervision, or postdoctoral fellowship, we view our role much as we do as a therapist and coach: we are there to help you become the best you can be.

 How Consultation Helps

 Brushing up against blind spots, wrestling with a therapeutic impasse, or being ready to bump your therapeutic skills to the next level can be a few reasons you might seek professional consultation or clinical supervision.
 Be it clinical supervision or a more structured postdoctoral fellowship, the collaborative support of a seasoned psychologist allows clinicians to gain clarity and confidence to work through road blocks, construct a more sustainable approach to treatment, and build the professional practice they desire.